GRAPHISOFT/bimcloud-api/README.md

 # About

 This repository hosts BIMcloud API specification, a small library and an example application in Python.
-Please note this is an alpha version and subject of change in the near future.
+Please note this is the first released version and subject of change shortly.

 # Specification